drtamermansour/horse_trans/README.md

 4. Use GitHub and UCSC genome browser to provide a scientific collaborative platform for laboratories interested in the horse functional genomics and provide a replicable model for other organisms.
 5. Allow continuous update of transcriptomes with new RNAseq experiments.
 Also facilitate reproduction of the whole annotation pipeline with newer versions of the genome

-This github project contains all the scripts required to reproduce the analysis of the horse transcriptome project on the HPC of Michigan state university.
+This github project contains all the scripts required to reproduce the analysis of the horse transcriptome project on the HPC of Michigan State University.
 Also it has the basic tree structure of the UCSC track hub.
 This design will allow the community to share in developing the track hub and also they can fork to have their own version with different view options.

 Coding guidelines in this project
 ---------------------------------